1CH1GO/machine-learning-notes/Ch1. Basics.md

 * You can think of a tensor as a generic array.
 Tensors are basically arrays with a variable number of axes.
 An element in a three-dimensional tensor T can be denoted by T x,y,z where x, y, z denote the three axes for specifying element T.

 **Norm**
 * The norm is a measure that is used to compute the size of a vector often also defined as the measure of distance from the origin to the point denoted by the vector.
-Mathematically, the pth norm of a vector is denoted as follows.
+Mathematically, the pth norm of a vector is denoted as follows.</br>

 ![$ L^p = ||x_p|| = \biggl(\sum_{i}|x_i|^p\biggr)^\frac{1}{p} $](https://render.githubusercontent.com/render/math?math=%24%20L%5Ep%20%3D%20%7C%7Cx_p%7C%7C%20%3D%20%5Cbiggl(%5Csum_%7Bi%7D%7Cx_i%7C%5Ep%5Cbiggr)%5E%5Cfrac%7B1%7D%7Bp%7D%20%24)